frederic-perez/AmE-dictionary/data/dictionary.md

 __be (someone’s) call__ _idiom_ :dart: To be ultimately left up to someone to decide.
 __be (someone’s) huckleberry__ _idiom_ (dated) To be well or perfectly suited to someone’s job, need, or purpose.
 __be (the) bomb__ _idiom_ To be excellent, extremely entertaining, or of very high quality.
+__be a different kettle of fish__ _idiom_ To be entirely different in scope or description from someone or something that was just being discussed.
 __be a roaring success__ _idiom_ To be extremely or triumphantly successful.
 __be as good as gone__ _idiom_ To be very nearly, inevitably, or for all intents and purposes lost, departed, defunct, or deceased.
 __be at your wits’ end__ _idiom_ To be worried about something and not know what you should do next.